kimchangho/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
-First, I converted the images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+First, I converted the images to grayscale, then I used Gaussian_blur function for reduce noise.
+After then i converted to Canny Edge as you see below, then i set interest rigion of image for sure detect for line.
+4step is hough transform so i need to adjust several parameter(min_line_length, max_line_gap ..). the last step is image weighted that is compound both image which i converted and original image. finally i can see line detection on original image.

 ![alt text][image1]